UMAprotocol/UMIPs/UMIPs/add_iFarm_Price_ID.md

 The value of collateral can be objective in terms of price per full share * underlying asset value.

-If the vault was hacked in a way that drained funds, there is also insurance from Nexus mutual to consider in terms of valuing the asset in the event of a covered vulnerability **NOTE: Is this true?
-Need to check insurance markets**
+If the vault was hacked in a way that drained funds, there is also insurance from Nexus mutual to consider in terms of valuing the asset in the event of a covered vulnerability

 Additionally, the contract deployer should ensure that there is a network of liquidators and disputers ready to perform the services necessary to keep the contract solvent. $UMA-holders should evaluate the ongoing cost and benefit of supporting price requests for this identifier and also contemplate de-registering this identifier if security holes are identified.